Mariana88/Telepathometer/README.md

  * view who the person involved in the event is
   * be able to navigate to the person's profile
  * view which telephatic messages were involved in the event
-  * be able to navigate trough the contect of each specific message involved
+  * be able to navigate trough the content of each specific message involved

 ### Telepathy Researcher Stories